osposweb/osposweb.github.io/Sales.md

 - The line items on invoice can be printed in four sequences.
 The ability to control this is configured at a global level.
 The options are

+	- *Standard* - This is the original sequence.
+It lists items in the reverse sequence in which they were entered.
+The last item entered is listed first.
+	- *Entry* - This will list the items in the sequence in which they were entered.
+The first item entered will be listed first.
+	- *Group by Type* - This will group the items by stock type.
+Non-stock items will be listed first followed by stock items.
+Within each group the items will be sorted by name or alternate description.
+	- *Group by Category* - This will group the items by category.
+The categories will be listed by category name.
+Within a category the items will be sorted by name or alternate description.